Theodore Friend: Early life and education

-He was born in Pittsburgh, Pennsylvania, the son of Theodore Jr. and Jessica H. (née Merrick).
-Friend (known as Dorie) attended St. Paul's School in Concord, New Hampshire.
+He was born in Pittsburgh, Pennsylvania, the son of Theodore Jr. and Jessica H. (née Merrick) Friend (known as Dorie).
+He attended St. Paul's School in Concord, New Hampshire.
 He graduated from Williams College with a B.A. in 1953 and from Yale University with a Ph.D. in 1958.

 Career

 In 1959, Friend joined the history faculty of the State University of New York at Buffalo, where he taught for 14 years.
 He was a Fulbright Scholar in the Philippines, where his work formed the basis for his first book, Between Two Empires: The Ordeal of the Philippines, 1929–1946 (1965).
 It won the prestigious Bancroft Prize in American History, Foreign Policy, and Diplomacy.

 He was president emeritus of Eisenhower Fellowships; he then continued as a trustee of its national and international board.
 He was also a senior fellow at the Foreign Policy Research Institute.
-Friend also chaired the review panel for the Harry S. Truman Scholarship Foundation.
-In 2004 Friend served as distinguished visiting professor of Southeast Asian studies at the Johns Hopkins University, School of Advanced International Studies.
+Friend chaired the review panel for the Harry S. Truman Scholarship Foundation.
+In 2004 he served as distinguished visiting professor of Southeast Asian studies at the Johns Hopkins University, School of Advanced International Studies.

 President of Swarthmore College

-In 1973, Friend was selected to serve as Swarthmore College’s 11th president.
-Embarking on the task, he faced a number of challenges.
-Just a few years before, his predecessor, Courtney Smith, had died in his office during a student protest, and another had held the position only briefly.
+In 1973, Friend was selected to serve as Swarthmore College’s eleventh president.
+He faced a number of challenges.
+Just a few years before, his predecessor, Courtney Smith, had died in his office during a student protest, and another predecessor had held the position only briefly.
 Within a year of his taking office, the value of the college's endowment dropped more than 50%.
-The country was also in the midst of the Vietnam War and the Watergate crisis, and confidence in the nation's leadership was at a low ebb.
+The country was also in the midst of the Vietnam War and the Watergate crisis; confidence in the nation's leadership was at a low ebb.
 Six weeks after he began work in Parrish Hall, Friend found that his office had been trashed by students who were protesting America's engagement in Vietnam — a war that he had long publicly opposed.

 Although he acknowledged that his years in office were difficult, Friend accomplished much during his tenure.
 He reinvigorated the Honors Program, successfully completed the college's $30 million Program for Swarthmore campaign, and oversaw a significant increase in admissions applications, which ran counter to national trends.

 Priorities for the Program for Swarthmore campaign included new scholarships, professorships, and curriculum development.
 The Program also supported construction of Cornell Science Library, Ware Pool, and Mertz Hall, as well as improvements to several academic buildings.
 Upon the campaign's conclusion in 1981, the board of managers honored Friend and his wife, a vital presence on campus, by creating the Theodore and Elizabeth Friend Scholarship.
 It is awarded annually on the basis of financial need to a worthy student.